Probiotics

 • To encourage bacterial diversity in the gut, supplements are preferred over probiotic-rich foods such as yogurt.
 Multi-strain probiotics contain a variety of bacterial strains, and supplements are available in higher potencies.
 Additionally, exact amounts of each probiotic strain are labeled, so you know how many bacteria are delivered with each serving.

 • Bacterial diversity in the gut is important for digestive wellness.
 Lactobacillus strains: Most prevalent probiotic bacteria in the small intestine.
 Bifidobacterium strains: Mostly found in the large intestine or colon.
+For optimal health, both Lactobacillus strains and Bifidobacterium strains are needed.

 • The culture count of probiotics is labelled in CFUs or Colony Forming Units.
 This refers to the total number of bacteria per serving.
 When a probiotic states 50 billion CFU, this means an estimate of 50 billion active bacterial colonies are in each serving.

-• When choosing a probiotic, it is important to consider your individual health goals and needs.
 Higher potency probiotics (e.g. 100 billion): Typically recommended for chronic health issues or following a course of antibiotics.

 Lower potency probiotics: Often used for daily maintenance in healthy individuals.